shaimasal/coffeeMachine/README.md

 Change to be returned: 2 KM
 Thank you for using the Coffee Machine!

-Problems Encountered
+# Problems Encountered
 The main challenge was implementing the change-return logic.
 Initially, I tried using a for loop to return change, but it became complicated due to edge cases (e.g., when the machine can't return the exact change).

 A while loop was used to improve the logic, allowing for more flexible handling of change return scenarios.

 # Contributions
 This project was developed as part of the CS103 course at the International University of Sarajevo.
-Special thanks to my brother for helping me solve the change-return issue by explaining the use of the while loop.